dunstontc/learn-go/code/Kernighan/tgpl/notes/08-Goroutines-and-Channels.md

     ^D
     $ killall reverb1
 ```
 Notice that the third shout from the client is not dealt with until the second shout has petered out, which is not very realistic.
 A real echo would consist of the *composition* of the three independent shouts.
-To simulate it, we’ll need more goroutines.
+To simulate it, we'll need more goroutines.
 Again, all we need to do is add the `go` keyword, this time to the call to `echo`:
 ```go
 // gopl.io/ch8/reverb2
 func handleConn(c net.Conn) {